INIKITS/Arcade/README.md

     Done!

-- have the snake grow correctly when it eats the apple
+- have the snake grow correctly when it eats the apple Done!

-- have the game end if the snake tries to eat itself
+- have the game end if the snake tries to eat itself Done!
 - have the game end if the snake runs into a wall Done!

 - see how long my snake was when the game ended
+    Done! ?

-- start the game over without having to reset the browser
+- start the game over without having to reset the browser Done!

 # Nice-To-Haves
 - can set the difficulty (speed of snake)
+    Done kind of.
+This starts at a set speed and increases as you eat more apples.

-- can keep track of my stats (maximum points, average points, etc.) between games
+- can keep track of my stats (maximum points, average points, etc.) between games Done!